 - Participate in coaching and mentoring sessions with the pharmacy clinical coordinator, managers and/or director

 - Attend residency recruitment meetings at Campbell University and UNC Career Fairs, NCAP and ASHP Midyear Clinical Meeting

 - Residents are required to staff the pharmacy every fourth weekend (8 hour shifts on Saturday and Sunday), and one weekday evening each week in addition to their rotation hours excluding the first two weekends in December to permit attendance at the ASHP Midyear meeting

-- Residents will be expected to staff at least two UNC REX minor holidays as defined from UNC REX policies and procedures, based on department needs
+- Residents will be expected to staff at one UNC REX minor holidays and one UNC REX major holidays as defined from UNC REX Policies and Procedures, based on department needs.